 We made our way inside, found the coaster, and began the hunt for someone who might be an operator.
 The best candidate seemed to be a woman in a purple jacket who was following us at a discreet distance, and sure enough she turned out to be the person we needed.
 With her assistance we picked up a series of tokens, deciding on the spur of the moment that we'd buy tickets for all three amusement rides.
 Our first stop was at the Sommerrodelbahn, an alpine slide from Wiegand with a height differential of 18m and a track length of 260m.
 We found it possible to cover the entire course without braking, as the turns were sufficiently wide to be negotiated with a large safety margin even at full speed.
 The descent was quite short, coming in at around twenty-four seconds from start to end, but we neatly sidestepped that as an issue by riding a second time.

-The highlight of the morning turned out to be Familienachterbahn (#2222), a standard model Big Apple from SBF Visa that was taking almost ninety seconds to complete one lap of the course, some twenty seconds longer than some pretty slow footage taken in 2014.
+The highlight of the morning turned out to be Familienachterbahn (#2222), a standard model Big Apple from SBF Rides that was taking almost ninety seconds to complete one lap of the course, some twenty seconds longer than some pretty slow footage taken in 2014.
 The top section turnaround was negotiated in the manner of a snail working its way across a window ledge, and I strongly suspect we might have stopped altogether if both of us had chosen to sit in the back of the train.
 The Free-Fall-Turm was almost anticlimactic after such an entertaining coaster, with a programme that consisted of a series of short floating drops rather than any covering the full seventeen metre height.
 The view from the apex made it clear just how remote the park actually was, as the only thing on the visible horizon was fields.

 We were on the way out the door when the cashier came running after us.
 After about half a minute of confusion it became apparent that general admission fee we'd paid on the way in covered the nature park, and this was not required for those only doing the rides.
 We were duly refunded our entry fees, taking a nice chunk out of the overall cost of the day.